DevGeniusCode/GenWND/readme.md

 7. **window/line_iterator.py**: Allows line-by-line iteration through the WND file, including a line counter and filename.

-8. **window/window.py**: Processes a single window structure from the WND file, creating objects with window properties (Config).
+8. **window/window.py**: Processes a single window structure from the WND file, creating objects with window properties (WindowProperties).

 9. **window/wnd_parser.py**: A processing file that parses a WND file and returns an object representing the window hierarchy.